oshimayuki1124/linear_algebra_text/README.md

 - chapter8: draft

 ## gemini rule
-- gemini must not read PDF file. you have to read Tex file.
+- you have to read Tex file.
 - When you are said to improve this text, you are expected to fix the following:
   - Is there anything unnatural in the text?
   - Are there consistent expressions and descriptions throughout the text?